wanhsiu/portfolio/src/pages/projects/gather-picnic.md

 title: gather picnic
 date: 2021-07-18T17:20:56.644Z
 projectDate: 2021-05-27T17:20:56.650Z
-description: "***gather*** is a giant picnic event to welcome the spring season.
+description: Created an identity system for ***gather*** - a giant picnic event to welcome the spring season.
 It is inspired by Hanami Picnic during cherry blossom season in Japan.
 In translation means “cherry blossom viewing”.
 The identity consists of floral graphic elements, the name of the organization, and a grid that is used an organization principle.
-I created an identity from the concept to the identity system."
 details: |-
   Logo Type, Body Type: Obviously Wide